PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

 At this stage you can remove the whole template code from within the ``run()`` method.

 Next, you can add some D-Wave code.
-For example, copy and paste the following code to the ``run()`` method (as usual in python, copy the imports in line 1-3 to the top of the file):
+For example, copy and paste the following code to the ``run()`` method (as usual in Python, you may copy the imports to the top of the file):

 .. code-block:: python
    :linenos: